denten-books/plain-text/main.md

 writes.
 "The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form [@sontag_against_1966, 8-9]."
-Marcus and Best remind the reader that Sontag's manifesto is more than a literary strategy, but also an "affective and ethical stance [@best_surface_2009, 10]."
+Marcus and Best remind the reader that Sontag's manifesto is more than a rhetorical strategy, but also an "affective and ethical stance [@best_surface_2009, 10]."
 Strategies of "deep" interpretation carry with them also a claim to access, and an imbalance of interpretive acumen.
 The critic uncovers what the lay reader does not and cannot see.
 As an ethical stance, reading for external forms flattens the hierarchy between the lay reader and the professional interpreter.
 In this sense, Best, Marcus, and Sontag continue in the liberal Lutheran tradition of vernacular exegesis.
+All are priests at the surface.

-Yet, from all the offered strategies of surface reading, reading for form strikes me as most ambivalent.
+Yet, from the offered strategies of surface reading, reading for form strikes me as the most ambivalent.
 It is not clear, for example, what exactly Sontag means when she entreats her readers to concentrate on "how it is what it is" and not on "showing what it means."
 This sort of formalism seems to counteract the type of surface reading suggested by reading for "literal meaning," for example.
 Sontag's "erotics of art" stands in opposition to explanatory, meaning-making mode of analysis.
 Erotics imply the transmission of understanding through bodily, lived experience.
 I understand clearly and relate to the stance against priestly mediation.
 But as a positive program, formalist poetics puzzle me, because "form" already occupies that ambivalent and